-Lulu is a professional DJ, editor, copywriter, sub-editor, music consultant and educator.
+Lulu is an academic, DJ, editor, copywriter, sub-editor, music consultant and educator.

 Alongside her DJ career, Lulu is a subeditor for Greenpeace and is a Visiting Lecturer and Module Leader for University of West London, Roehampton, and University of Westminster.
 She also writes and develops music industry courses for UK and international markets.

 Lulu speaks regularly about music and gender politics, having appeared alongside Miranda Sawyer, Clara Amfo, and Roisin Murphy, and has a Ph.D in Sociology.
 As a journalist she contributes features to The Independent and The New Statesman, and provides online content for a variety of brands, covering a range of topics, including fitness, lifestyle and music.
 Lulu’s love of music and fitness has also created opportunities in a niche market working as a music consultant for fitness brands.

 Lulu Le Vay started out as deputy editor of the now iconic fanzine Sleazenation in the mid-90s, which propelled her into a busy career as a music and lifestyle writer for a range of publications, from The Face and i-D through to the Guardian Guide and Runner’s World.